AuthMe/AuthMeReloaded/docs/config.md

         # After how many seconds should players who fail to login or register
         # be kicked?
 Set to 0 to disable.
         timeout: 30
-        # Regex syntax of allowed characters in the player name.
+        # Regex pattern of allowed characters in the player name.
         allowedNicknameCharacters: '[a-zA-Z0-9_]*'
         # How far can unregistered players walk?
         # Set to 0 for unlimited radius